 Magnesium is also present in some medications for stomach acid indigestion or heartburn.

 Hypermagnesemia is rare because the kidneys work to get rid of excess magnesium.
 Overdose with resultant hypermagnesemia is most often seen in people with poor kidney function after they take medications containing magnesium, such as laxatives or antacids.

 It’s because of this risk that people with kidney disease are cautioned against taking magnesium supplements or medications that contain this mineral.
 The associated risks are also higher for people with heart disease and gastrointestinal disorders.

 - abnormal electrical conduction in the heart

 - cardiac arrest

-Overall, the risks of a typically healthy person ever suffering from a magnesium overdose are very, very low.
-For those people with impaired kidney function, discussing the risks of magnesium-containing medicines and supplements with your doctor will help ensure your safety.
+For people with impaired kidney function, discuss the risks of magnesium-containing medications and supplements with your doctor to help ensure your safety.

 On the other end of the spectrum, you may lose too much magnesium from some serious illnesses, alcohol abuse, or taking certain medications.
 Low levels of magnesium can lead to issues such as migraine headaches.
 Learn more about magnesium and migraines.